rjsmith1999/IMMERSE/_pages/log.md

 * **Monday**:
   - Organized workspace a bit more
   - Worked more on script for inferring end times
+    - End time script kinda works, but there's a lot of rough edges in the data I want to iron out
+    - Need to make a note of all the 'runs' and why they failed

 ### Week 17: Sep 9 - Sep 10, 2021
 * **Goals**: